FaithBeam/sims1cheatunlocker/README.md

 # Sims 1 Cheat Unlocker

 This is a cli program unlocks all cheats in The Sims 1.
-It was tested against the base Sims 1 and the Complete Collection, so it probably works for the other expansions as well as long as you are using a NoCD/crack that has been deciphered.
+It was tested against the base Sims 1 and the Complete Collection, so it probably works for the other expansions as long as you are using a NoCD/crack that has been deciphered.

 I was inspired to make this after finding a Russian application that does the same thing on ModTheSims and wanted to